-Every morning before school begins, the custodian and principal inspect facilities for safety hazards or other conditions that need attention prior to students and staff entering school grounds.
-One day custodian and two evening custodians are assigned to Blanche Reynolds Elementary School/ Homestead.
-The day custodian is responsible for cafeteria setup/cleanup, general cleaning and custodial functions, and restrooms.
+Every morning before school begins, the day custodian inspects facilities for safety hazards or other conditions that need attention prior to students and staff entering school grounds.
+One day custodian and two full-time evening custodians are assigned to Sheridan Way Elementary School.
+The day custodian is responsible for: